NixOS/nixos-homepage/site-styles/README.md

 This is not to be confused with the `unit()` function of LESS, which changes or removes a unit without conversion.
 The `unit()` function maye be found near uses of `@unit` to strip a unit to work around automatic unit conversions.

+### `@gutter`

+The gutter is the other unit that is being used on the site.
+It is defined as based on `@unit`, so it respects the rule of always defining sizes based on `@unit`.

+A gutter is, simply put, the spacing between two elements of the design.
+When spacing out elements, put 1 `@gutter` between them.
+It can be done through dividing the responsibility in halves (`@gutter/2`).

+It might be needed to space things a bit more.
+Using multiples of `@gutter` makes ad-hoc adjustments harmonize better with the site.

 Colours